Amanda Holden: Music

-In 2019, Holden signed a recording contract with Virgin EMI Records.
-In 2020 she released her debut studio album, Songs from My Heart, through Universal Music.
+In July 2019, Holden signed a recording contract with Virgin EMI Records.
+In October 2020, she released her debut studio album, Songs from My Heart, through Universal Music.
 It reached number four on the UK Albums Chart.

 Other work

 In July 2009, Holden became a gossip columnist for the News of the World.

-From 2010 until 2012 Holden appeared in television commercial adverts for supermarket chain Tesco.
-Since 2012 she has appeared in television commercials for Danone Oykos low-fat yoghurt.
+From December 2010 until 2012, Holden appeared in television commercial adverts for supermarket chain Tesco.
+Since June 2012, she has appeared in television commercials for Danone Oykos low-fat yoghurt.

-In October 2013, Amanda released her autobiography, No Holding Back, which became a Sunday Times best-seller.
+In October 2013, Amanda released her autobiography, No Holding Back, which became a Sunday Times best seller.

-In 2015, she was the new face of the Alpen Brighter Morning Challenge.
+In April 2015, she was the new face of the Alpen Brighter Morning Challenge.

+In April 2021, she was the British spokesperson for the Eurovision Song Contest.
+She awarded UK's 12 jury points to France.

 Charity work

-Holden fronted Everton's breast-cancer-awareness campaign.
-She is a patron of the football club's charity, Everton In the Community.
+In October 2007, Holden fronted the breast cancer awareness campaign of Everton F.C.
+She is a patron of the football club's charity.

+On 13 April 2008, Holden ran the London Marathon in four hours and thirteen minutes for the Born Free Foundation.

 In September 2011, Holden was sponsored to bake a cake for every child in the Great Ormond Street Hospital.

-On 13 April 2008 Holden ran the London Marathon in 4 hours and 13 minutes, in the name of the Born Free Foundation, having collected public and celebrity sponsors online.
-Since 2013, she has presented the RSPCA's Animal Hero Awards.
-Holden has raised money for Jeans for Genes and SSAFA via The Big Brew Up.

-In 2013, she became a celebrity ambassador for Battersea Dogs & Cats Home, following her work with Pedigree's 'Buy One, Feed One' campaign that she and fellow ambassador Paul O'Grady have been supporting together.
+In October 2013, she became a celebrity ambassador for Battersea Dogs & Cats Home following her work with Pedigree Petfoods campaign that she and fellow ambassador Paul O'Grady supported together.

+Since November 2013 she has presented the Royal Society for the Prevention of Cruelty to Animals (RSPCA) Animal Hero Awards.

+In August 2015, Holden raised money for Jeans for Genes and SSAFA via The Big Brew Up.

+In May 2016, Holden posed nude for PETA in a campaign to promote vegetarianism.

 In June 2018, Holden was photographed underwater by Zena Holloway.
-She posed as a mermaid in an awareness campaign for People for the Ethical Treatment of Animals (PETA) to highlight the "disgusting treatment" of orcas at SeaWorld.
-Holden has also posed nude for PETA in a campaign to promote vegetarianism.
+She posed as a mermaid in an awareness campaign for People for the Ethical Treatment of Animals (PETA) to highlight the "disgusting treatment" of orca at SeaWorld.

-In 2020, Holden raised money for the National Health Service (NHS) during the COVID-19 pandemic.
+In May 2020, Holden released a debut single 'Over the Rainbow' to raise money for the National Health Service (NHS) during the COVID-19 pandemic.